pvstorageoptimization/Optibess_algorithm/docs/usage.rst

 - :code:`number_of_inverters` is the number of inverters in the PV system
 - :code:`module` is a pandas series with parameters for the module
 - :code:`inverter` is a pandas series with parameters for the inverter
-- :code:`use_bifacial` is a boolean idicating if the system uses bifacial calculation
+- :code:`use_bifacial` is a boolean indicating if the system uses bifacial calculation
 - :code:`albedo` is the fraction of sunlight diffusely reflected by the ground

+All three options also have 2 shared parameters:

+- :code:`annual_deg` a factor by which the energy produced by the system is degraded each year
+- :code:`start_year` the year the producer started to generate energy (full year number)

 Create a power storage with: